-8.2.21 Alignment of External Programming Signal for Output Voltage Waveform/Amplitude
+8.2.20 Alignment of External Programming Signal for Output Voltage Waveform/Amplitude

-The external analog programming signals for setting the output voltage waveform/amplitude are available in the External Input/Output Control connector: Phase-A signal input at Pin-1; Phase-B signal input at Pin-2; Phase-C signal input at Pin-3; signal return at Pin-4 (refer to Section 3.12.1).
-The signal inputs have a dual function, and for this alignment the are selected for waveform/amplitude programming using the SCPI command, VOLT:REF EXT.
-The alignment is performed with a sine wave input: for example, a 0-10 V(PK) signal, which has an RMS range of 0-7.07 V(RMS), would produce an output voltage that would vary from zero to full-scale of the selected output voltage range.
+The external analog programming signal for setting the output voltage waveform/amplitude is available in the External Input/Output Control connector: signal input at Pin-1 and signal return at Pin-4; refer to Section 3.11.1.
+This signal input has a dual function, and for this alignment it is selected for waveform/amplitude programming using the SCPI command, VOLT:REF EXT.
+The alignment is performed with a sine wave input: for example, a 0-10 V(PK) signal, which has an RMS range of

+0-7.07 V(RMS), would produce an output voltage that would vary from zero to full-scale of the selected output voltage range.